 Hosting Thanksgiving on a Budget

 It’s easy to get carried away with your spending over the Thanksgiving holiday.
 Between the food, the football, and visits with extended family, your checkbook might be the furthest thing from your mind.
 For those on a tight Thanksgiving budget, there are a few inexpensive ways to set a table.
+You can have a great holiday without derailing your debt management efforts.

 Saving Money on Your Thanksgiving Turkey